Automakers look to U-M solar car team for innovations, green ideas

 U-M placed third Thursday in the World Solar Challenge, the first American car to finish.
 A team from Japan won.

-team, offering manufactured parts, access to testing grounds and advice.
+The Detroit Three have partnered with the student team, offering manufactured parts, access to testing grounds and advice.
 In return, the companies get to see the technical systems on the million-dollar U-M car, named Quantum, and access the collective engineering brainpower of 100 young minds trained on a singular purpose.

 One student developed an iPhone app that gauges the car’s speed.
 The industry is particularly interested in battery life and implications of solar recharging.
-A large question
+A large question remains about the role of the nation’s electric power grids, in need of rebuilding, and whether solar energy might one day provide reliable power for cars.

 “The team works closely with industry in Detroit and with the university.
-The technologies in the car are things we expect to see on the road in the next decade, such as a super-lightweight carbon-fiber body, a high-performance battery, and a motor that’s 98% efficient,” said Chris Hilger, a senior
+The technologies in the car are things we expect to see on the road in the next decade, such as a super-lightweight carbon-fiber body, a high-performance battery, and a motor that’s 98% efficient,” said Chris Hilger, a senior from Northville and the team’s business director.

 MARCIN SZCZEPANSKI/University of Michigan School of Engineering